excaliburjs/Excalibur/docs/source/quickstart.rst

     game.add(ball);

 The ball will now bounce off of the paddle, but does not bounce with the side of the screen.
-To fix that, let's take advantage of the ``update`` event.
+To fix that, let's take advantage of the ``postupdate`` event.

 .. code-block:: javascript

-    // Wire up to the update event ball.on('update', function () {
+    // Wire up to the postupdate event ball.on('postupdate', function () {
         // If the ball collides with the left side
         // of the screen reverse the x velocity if (this.pos.x < (this.getWidth() / 2)) {